wgoldie/syllog/README.md

 Edges are specified for all connections between factor inputs, factor outputs, and variables.
 Note that edges are only valid from a factor output to a variable, and from a variable to a factor input.
-Furthermore, a variable or factor input may only have one incoming node.
+Furthermore, a variable or factor input may only have one incoming edge.
-Variables and factor outputs may have several outgoing nodes (though this is redundant in the latter case).
+Variables and factor outputs may have several outgoing edges (though this is redundant in the latter case).

 Reader applications are responsible for inferring the correct edges between factors and their input and output nodes.
 Each input node is connected to the factor node, and each factor node is connected to the output nodes for that factor.
 It is expected that the need for this inference will be removed soon.